ternaus/ternaus.github.io/_posts/2020-12-01-Airbnb-Thanksgiving-Burglary.markdown

 I would like to end the story with some action items like: "__Next time, when I rent a place, I will do XXX__."
 Nothing reasonable comes to my mind.

-One option would be to do an extensive check of all locks in the building after moving in and taking all expensive belongings with me when I leave the house.
-I will do it in future, but it may ruin some level of fun from my future vacations.
+One option could be to do an extensive check of all locks in the building after moving in.
+Another is to take all expensive belongings with me when I leave the house.
+I will do it in the future, but it may ruin decrease the level of fun from my vacations.

 What would be your action item after such an experience?